slmingol/escli/README.md

 show_small_shards                 # list smallest 20 shards for a given node's suffix (1a, 1b, etc.)
-relo_shard                        # move an indices' shard from node suffix X to node suffix Y cancel_relo_shard                 # cancel move of an index shard from node suffix X
+relo_shard                        # move an indices' shard from node suffix X to node suffix Y cancel_relo_shard                 # cancel move of an index shard from node suffix X cancel_relo_shard_all             # cancel all shard RELOCATIONS in recovery queue

 #4-----------------------------------------------
 # recovery funcs